Breeds

 Danielle DeGroot

-Last Updated: June 2, 2023 | 13 min read
+Last Updated: March 21, 2024 | 8 min read

-Woman holding Savannah cat next to her face
+Woman holding Savannah cat next to her face.

-When you buy something through one of the links on our site, we may earn an affiliate commission.
+When you purchase through links on our site, we may earn a commission.
+Here’s how it works.

-Are these miniature wild kitties hypoallergenic or likely to trigger intense allergic reactions?
-We get to know a little bit more about the Savannah cat, talk about allergies and look into whether or not this mighty breed is hypoallergenic.
+I get to know a little bit more about the Savannah cat, talk about allergies and look into whether or not this mighty breed is hypoallergenic.

-Savannah Cat
+Savannah Cat Breed History

 Savannah Cat sitting